-The change of the Putrajaya Shangri La to its new name (and new owner) PULSE GRANDE Hotel is not the most shocking news of all.
+Putrajaya Shangri La has changed its name (and its owner) to PULSE GRANDE Hotel and it is not the most shocking news of all.

-Head to their website, in their Media Centre tab, they uploaded their first press release that can shake the hospitality industry.
+Their statement in their latest press release can shake the hospitality industry.

 They are not discriminating employees with hijab.

-According to Group Chief Executive, Putrajaya Leisures and Services Sdn Bhd (PULSE Group), Dato’ Badlishah Haji Ahmad, “We are against any kinds of religion, race and dress discriminations among employees.”
+According to Group Chief Executive, Putrajaya Leisures and Services Sdn Bhd (PULSE Group), Dato’ Badlishah Haji Ahmad, “We are against any kinds of religion, race and dress discrimination among employees.”

-PULSE GRANDE Hotel is breaking the status quo and their bold decision deserves a standing ovation.
+PULSE GRANDE Hotel has broken the status quo and their bold decision deserves a standing ovation.

 Why forbid employees to wear hijab in the first place?

-As long as the employee with hijab can speak fluent English, has what it takes to be a front office executive, and a person who can communicate gracefully, the employee deserves to be employed.
+As long as the employee with hijab can speak fluent English, has what it takes to be a front office executive, and a person who can communicate gracefully, the employee deserves to be employed by the hotel chain.